GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 permalink: /help/verify-your-identity/verify-your-identity-in-person/
 order: 7
 ---
-If you are unable to successfully upload your ID on Login.gov, you may be able to verify in person with our partners at the United States Postal Service (USPS).
-At this time, we’re only offering this option at [select USPS locations](#available-locations-in-the-washington-dc-area) in Washington D.C., Maryland, and Northern Virginia, and for certain partner agencies.
+If you are unable to successfully upload your state-issued ID on Login.gov, you may be able to verify in person at a participating United States Postal Service (USPS) location.

 ## Start this process on Login.gov before going to the Post Office